gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 Versioning Engine (P4D) as its back end.
 Users interact with Git Fusion as they would with any other Git remote repository.

-It takes just a couple of steps (FIXME) to import your existing Git Fusion projects into GitSwarm.
+It takes just a few steps to import your existing Git Fusion projects into GitSwarm.

 Once imported, GitSwarm keeps the GitFusion project up to date using bi-directional mirroring; any changes pushed to a GitSwarm project are